genGit963/clustering-approach-nodejs/Code_Of_Conduct.md

 ## Commitment

-We are committed to providing a welcoming and inclusive environment for everyone.
-We value and respect contributions from all individuals, regardless of background or experience level.
+I are committed to providing a welcoming and inclusive environment for everyone.
+I value and respect contributions from all individuals, regardless of background or experience level.

 ## Standards